Understand how to recruit and manage an hourly paid worker

 If the worker is a Tier 4 visa holder, you must follow the Tier 4 Worker booking process before engaging them for work.

-If you have any further questions contact your HR Operations Administrator
+If you have any further questions contact the HR Operations team

 Use the following guidance to understand more about the hourly paid worker process;